De Havilland Gipsy Six: Type history

-The series of engines proved to be reliable, and the time between overhaul (TBO) was more than doubled within a few years.
+The series of engines proved to be reliable, and the time between overhaul was more than doubled within a few years.
 The Achilles' heel of the engine, its lack of facilities for running ancillary items, an increasing requirement during the 1930s, remained so.
 It was subsequently addressed on the similar Gypsy Queen III and Queen II engines developed for military applications.

 Later developments, such as the postwar Queen 30 and Queen 70 series engines took the rated power from 185 hp up to nearly 500 hp.
 While new designs, these still used all of the same basic configurations of the original Gipsy Six of the mid-1930s and were in use by operators such as the Royal Air Force (RAF) and Royal Navy (RN) until the 1980s.

 Today, with de Havilland having long disappeared, very few of these engines remain in use and only a few specialist facilities can carry out overhauls.